karafka/karafka/README.md

 If you need more details and know how on how to start Karafka with a clean installation, read the [Getting started page](https://github.com/karafka/karafka/wiki/Getting-started) section of our Wiki.

-## Notice

-Karafka framework and Karafka team are __not__ related to Kafka streaming service called CloudKarafka in any matter.
-We don't recommend nor discourage usage of their platform.

 ## References

 * [Karafka framework](https://github.com/karafka/karafka)